Skip to footer content

 Generating a Basic PDF Report from HTML String

-Let's start with a basic example that shows you how to take an HTML text and turn it into a PDF report.
-This is the code in Python:
+Let's start with a basic example that shows how to transform an HTML string into a PDF report.
+Here's the Python code:

 from ironpdf import ChromePdfRenderer